FihlaTV/bigbluebutton/README.md

-BigBlueButton
+Qtune-VISAR
 =============
-BigBlueButton is an open source web conferencing system.
+Qtune-VISAR is a web conferencing system.

-BigBlueButton supports real-time sharing of audio, video, slides (with whiteboard controls), chat, and the screen.
+Qtune-VISAR supports real-time sharing of audio, video, slides (with whiteboard controls), chat, and the screen.
 Instructors can engage remote students with polling, emojis, multi-user whiteboard, and breakout rooms.

 Presenters can record and playback content for later sharing with others.

-We designed BigBlueButton for online learning (though it can be used for many [other applications](http://www.c4isrnet.com/story/military-tech/disa/2015/02/11/disa-to-save-12m-defense-collaboration-services/23238997/)).
-The educational use cases for BigBlueButton are
+We designed VisarQtune for online learning (though it can be used for many [other applications](http://www.qtune.co.za#industrial)).
+The educational use cases for Visar-Qtune are

   * Online tutoring (one-to-one)
   * Flipped classrooms (recording content ahead of your session)